 Experience a tour of J Boag and Son Brewery in Launceston, northern Tasmania.
 James Boag commenced his brewing tradition on the banks of the Esk River in 1852.

 Aurora Stadium, is the major Australian Rules Football ground located in Launceston, Tasmania.
-Home Ground for Hawthorn Football Club and North Launceston Club
+Home Ground for Hawthorn Football Club and North Launceston Football Club.

 First Basin and Cataract Gorge